Bidets are the most popular and economical method of human waste disposal.

 Despite being environmentally friendly, Bidets are the most popular options worldwide for tushy washing.

-Toilet paper is an American product that industrializes thirty-four million rolls (Link) of toilet paper per day!
-The most obvious reason a Bidet is better than plain old toilet paper is the financial savings experienced by using a Bidet.
+Toilet paper is an American product that industrializes eighty-three million rolls of toilet paper per day!
+(Link) The most obvious reason a Bidet is better than plain old toilet paper is the financial savings experienced by using a Bidet.

 Medically speaking, Bidets have been proven to help with rashes, hemorrhoids, and other irritating conditions in that area.
 Toilet paper comes in all sizes and textures and double-ply (Thank you, Canada).
 The different options are suitable for the other bathroom preferences that each person has.